krishnakadiyala/NPAcourse/labs/bonus-labs/b-lab3.md

 ##### Step 5

-Update template called `facts.j2` you created in the lab lab with the following content.
+Update template called `facts.j2` you created in the lab with the following content.

 ```